Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Discussion

 \subsection{Comparison to intermediate and deep water}

 \Citet{zdyrski2020wind} investigated the effect of wind on Stokes-like waves in intermediate to deep water.
 This study, with wind coupled to waves in shallow water, finds qualitative agreement with those intermediate- and deep-water results.
 The shallow-water asymmetry magnitude increases as the pressure magnitude $P$ increases~(\cref{fig:statistics_solitary}), and \figname{} 4(a) of \citet{zdyrski2020wind} displayed a similar trend for the corresponding Jeffreys pressure profile, with positive (negative) pressure increasing (decreasing) the asymmetry.
 Although \citet{zdyrski2020wind} compared their theoretical predictions to limited experimental results with $kh > 1$, there are no appropriate experiments on wind-induced changes to wave shape in shallow water for comparison with our results.
 In addition to the Jeffreys pressure profile employed here, \citet{zdyrski2020wind} also utilized a generalized Miles profile, only applicable to periodic waves, wherein the pressure was proportional to $\eta$ shifted by a distance parameter $\psi_P/k$.
-Though this analysis focuses on solitary waves, we also investigated the effect of wind on periodic waves using the cnoidal-wave KdV solutions as initial conditions.
-However, these were omitted for brevity.
+Future investigations could couple a higher-order Zakharov equation~\citep[\eg][]{dommermuth1987high} to a Jeffreys-type pressure forcing or to an atmospheric large eddy simulation, as was done for deep water by \citet{hao2019wind}.
+Although this analysis focuses on solitary waves, we also investigated the effect of wind on periodic waves using the cnoidal-wave KdV solutions as initial conditions.
+Wind-forced cnoidal waves displayed qualitatively similar shape changes with stronger onshore (offshore) wind causing the energy and skewness to increase (decrease) while the asymmetry decreased (increased) with time.
+Furthermore, results were qualitatively similar across multiple classes of cnoidal waves with different values of $\mu_E$, implying that these results apply rather generally.